 – Greek yogurt: quince, grape, rose petal, strawberry or sour cherry are ideal toppings

-– on top or inside (as filling) cakes: vyssino (sour cherry), grape and strawberry all work great
+– on top or inside (as filling) cakes: my absolute favorite vyssino (sour cherry), grape and strawberry all work great

 – as a perfect topping for ice cream: strawberry and sour cherry do wonders over vanilla or chocolate.
 One of my favorite summer desserts is kaimaki ice cream made of the masticha resin from Chios and sahlep, and served with sour cherry sweet and roasted almonds – an unbeatable combination!
 You can also find a similar ice cream in Turkey called “dondurma”.
 Both ice creams should have a slightly chewy consistency

 – try a teaspoonful of grape or sour cherry sweet over rice pudding (rizogalo) or panna cota

 – as a slightly tart topping for cheese cake.
 Sour cherry or strawberry work wonderfully

 – why not add a bit of a Greek spoon sweet to your pancakes or waffles?
 A “touch” is more than enough because “glyka tou koutaliou” are very, very sweet